mmiah0/Python_scripts/README.md

 # scripts
-some scripts for running parallel tasks
+some python scripts for analysis and plotting of the results